-- The best pots are glazed ceramic.
+The best pots are glazed ceramic.
 Cedar and redwood are rot-resistant and therefore good choices if you want wooden containers, as long as you make sure they’re not treated with anything that could hurt the plants.
-Plastic is to be avoided, as some of it could leech stuff into your soil.

 Researching for your area